top of page

 What to Expect in a Silvotherapy Session

 A typical silvotherapy session begins with a slow, guided walk through a forest or wooded area.
-The guide encourages you to move at a relaxed pace, focusing on your breathing and the sensations around you.
-You might pause to touch tree bark, listen closely to bird calls, or simply sit quietly and observe the environment.
+I encourage you to move at a relaxed pace, focusing on your breathing and the sensations around you.
+We might pause to touch tree bark, listen closely to bird calls, or simply sit quietly and observe the environment, listening to the brook or the wind as it passes through the leaves.

 You don’t need a guide to enjoy a simple forest bath.
 Here are some tips to bring this practice into your daily life:

-Choose a quiet forest or park with plenty of trees.
+• Choose a quiet forest or park - or even your garden.

 Even 20 to 30 minutes can make a difference in your well-being.